davekerr95/davekerr95/README.md

 Hey there! 👋
 Thanks for checking out my Github, Heres a little bit more about me!

-- 👨‍💻 Software Engineer - SRE @ Workday.
+- 👨‍💻 Software Engineer III - SRE @ Workday.
 - ☁️ Conference Speaker in the CloudNative community.
 (KubeCon + CloudNativeCon, AllDayDevOps)
 - 🐱‍👤 Capture the Flag (CTF) Enthusiast, Team `{The_NaN_Squad}` 🇮🇪
 - ☕ Coffee, Coffee, Coffee